-The investment manager has provided projected financial information on biannual basis for those SPVs where annuity payments are the material component of the revenue.
+The Investment Manager has provided projected financial information on biannual basis for those SPVs where annuity payments are the material component of the revenue.
 The biannual period are based on the annuity dates of the respective SPVs.
 The amount of O&M expenses payable to DBL by the SPVs on the basis of their respective O&M Agreements is also due and payable on the basis of the annuity amount and date on which annuities are received.
 Hence, for all the SPVs where annuity payments are material component of revenue, there are no receivables and payables estimated to be outstanding at their respective annuity dates during the biannually prepared projected period.
-Other working capital items outstanding as at the Valuation Date mainly represents the advance income tax, prepaid expenses, etc. that are separately adjusted in the calculation of the enterprise values of the SPVs.
+Other working capital items outstanding as at the Valuation Date mainly represents the advance income tax, GST input tax (and cash) credit, receivable from NHAI/ State and payable to DBL, prepaid expenses, etc. that are separately adjusted in the calculation of the enterprise values of the SPVs.
+The Investment Manager has provided projected Working Capital information for all the SPVs.
+I have relied on the same.